 Unlike so many calorie restriction diets that can make you feel sluggish, the intermittent fasting schedule is designed to regulate your hormones so that you’re always easily accessing stored fat for energy.
 No more afternoon slumps!

 Intermittent fasting has the ability to boost your brainpower because it increases your BDNF, which supports brain connectivity and new neuron growth.
 (1)

 The hormonal changes that occur when you follow intermittent fasting have actually been shown to provide protection against neuro-degenerative diseases that affect your memory and brain function.
 (2)

 The quickest and most efficient way to lower insulin levels is through fasting.
 While you’re in your fasting window, no new glucose is being supplied to your body, which means your body has no choice but to use up stored glucose.
 (3)

-Intermittent fasting is an excellent prescription for heart health, because of its ability to decrease your liver’s production of cholesterol.
+Intermittent fasting is an excellent prescription for heart health, because of its ability to support your liver’s cholesterol production at a healthy level.
 Studies have shown that 70 days of alternate-day fasting can reduce LDL cholesterol by 25 percent.
 (4)

 7. Reduced inflammation

 Your body relies on a process called “autophagy” to clear out old and damaged tissues and cells.
 When you fast and give your body a break from the constant effort of digesting food, it seems to be able to focus more energy on repair, which means alleviating inflammation in the body.
 (5)

 When you practice intermittent fasting and successfully switch your body into fat-burning mode, your body is actually using adrenaline to release stored glycogen and access fat to burn.
 These increased adrenaline levels will speed up your metabolism.
 (6)